Bike path bridge

 Wisconsin Bicycle Routes

-The route from Milwaukee to Door County follows mostly country roads with some sections of bike trails.
+The main route from Milwaukee to Door County uses paved bike trails from downtown Milwaukee to Oostberg in Sheboygan county.
+Beyond Ostberg, it mainly follows country roads interspersed with occasional stretches of bike trails.
 Click on the maps for larger versions.
+These routes start at the Milwaukee Art Museum on Lake Michigan.

 Milwaukee to Port Washington